-The constitution and laws of the State of Ohio establish the rights and privileges of Hartford Township, Trumbull County, (the Township) as a body corporate and politic.
+The constitution and laws of the State of Ohio establish the rights and privileges of the Archer Township, Harrison County, (the Township) as a body corporate and politic.
 A publicly-elected three-member Board of Trustees directs the Township.
-The Township provides road and bridge maintenance, cemetery maintenance, fire protection, emergency medical services, police protection, and general government services.
+The Township provides road and bridge maintenance, cemetery maintenance, and general government services.
+The Township contracts with the Cadiz and Jewett Volunteer Fire Departments to provide fire services.

-The Township participates in the Ohio Township Association Risk Management Authority (OTARMA), a risk-sharing pool available to Ohio townships.
-Note 6 to the financial statements provide additional information for this entity.
-This organization is:
+The Township participates in the Ohio Township Association Risk Management Authority's public entity risk-sharing pool.
+Note 6 to the financial statements provides additional information for this entity.

-The Ohio Township Association Risk Management Authority (OTARMA) provides property and casualty coverage for its members.
+Ohio Township Association Risk Management Authority (OTARMA), is a risk-sharing pool available to Ohio townships and provides property and casualty coverage for its members.